Lastraeus/PP3-Youtube-Channel-Sorter/README.md

 'When a channel has been running for years, I wish I could sort by the best of their more "modern" videos.'

-'You can sometimes do it by searching the channel name in youtubes own search and using their filters, but often times it gets contaminated with other channels results and playlists instead of videos, or often the search is just plain missing lots of the videos' see https://www.youtube.com/results?search_query=%40bbcnews&sp=CAMSAggF compared to looking at https://www.youtube.com/@BBC/videos
+'You can sometimes do it by searching the channel name in youtubes own search and using their filters, but often times it gets contaminated with other channels results and playlists instead of videos, or often the search is just plain missing lots of the videos' see https://www.youtube.com/results?search_query=%40bbcnews&sp=CAMSAggF compared to looking at https://www.youtube.com/@RTE/videos

 __Search For Similar Apps__
 see above for now - TBD
 ## __Planning__
 I  planned a version of the app hosted on heroku using the Code Institute template for the terminal.

-The terminal app when run would offer a help page, that could be accessed with "h" and then prompt the user.

 This would wait for the user to enter a channel name, and optionally, a timeframe in weeks, months or years. and then return the top 5 or so results sorting by most popular(views) in that timeframe

-### __Color Scheme__
-Color Scheme tbd after initial testing.